DatTVu/currencyexchangefrontend/README.md

 4. Get base_url from result of backend deployment.
 Base_url is the endpoint <br/>
    of API Gateway.Put base_url in api_provider.dart.
 5. Run: flutter pub get
+6. Install Android Studio.
+7. Create an Android Virtual Device.
+6. In VSCode, CTRL + SHIFT + P. Flutter: Select Device.
+Select the Android Virtual Device.
+6. In VSCode, Hit Run and Debug.
-6. Run: flutter build apk to build Android.
+7. To run on real device: flutter build apk to build Android.
 The build should be in <br/>
 \currencyexchangefrontend\build\app\outputs\apk\release
+8. To install the apk, copy it to your device.
+Locate the apk using file explorer or ES Explorer.
+Click install and install anyway.
+You may have to enable developer mode before able to install the apk.

 # Remaining Issues: